Ling-APE/ComfyUI-All-in-One-FluxDev-Workflow/README.md

 # Upscaling with Tiled Diffusion

 An upscaling workflow is also included.
-It uses the Iterative Upscale (Image) node from the Impact pack to create a high-res fix like upscaling and detailing with the upscale model of your choice.
+It uses the Iterative Upscale (Image) node from the Impact pack and [tiled diffusion](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111) to create a high-res fix like upscaling and detailing node group with the upscale model of your choice.
 You can also do denoise, CFG, and step scheduling with the PK hook.

 ![workflow](Gen_Demo/us-com.png)